-- Non-consensual sexual penetration, however slight, of the genitals or anus by another body part of another including the mouth or the use of objects.
+- However slight, non-consensual sexual penetration of the genitals or anus by another body part of another, including the mouth or the use of objects.

-- Forced display of the genitals, anus or breasts for the purpose of sexually arousing another.
+- Forced display of the genitals, anus, or breasts to sexually arouse another.

 If you experience any of these, in any variation whatsoever, then you should start thinking of protection orders.

 You should seriously consider filing for a SAPO: